Fluorinert

 Fluorinert is the trademarked brand name for the line of electronics coolant liquids sold commercially by 3M.
-As perfluorinated compounds (PFCs), all Fluorinert variants have an extremely high global warming potential (GWP), so should be used with caution (see below).
+As perfluorinated compounds (PFCs), all Fluorinert variants have an extremely high global warming potential (GWP), and so they should be used with caution (see below).
 It is an electrically insulating, stable fluorocarbon-based fluid, which is used in various cooling applications.
 It is mainly used for cooling electronics.
 Different molecular formulations are available with a variety of boiling points, allowing it to be used in "single-phase" applications, where it remains a liquid, or for "two-phase" applications, where the liquid boils to remove additional heat by evaporative cooling.
 An example of one of the compounds 3M uses is FC-72 (perfluorohexane, C_{6}F_{14}).
 Perfluorohexane is used for low-temperature heat-transfer applications due to its 56 C boiling point.
 Another example is FC-75, perfluoro(2-butyl-tetrahydrofurane).
 There are 3M fluids that can handle up to 215 C, such as FC-70 (perfluorotripentylamine).

 Fluorinert is used in situations where air cannot carry away enough heat, or where airflow is so restricted that some sort of forced pumping is required.